srvaroa/labeler/README.md

 ## Conditions

 Below are the conditions currently supported in label matchers.
+Note that some conditions are only applicable to pull requests.

 All conditions evaluate only when they are explicitly added in configuration (that is, there are no default values).

-### Regex on title
+### Title

-This condition is satisfied when the PR title matches on the given regex.
+This condition is satisfied when the title matches on the given regex.

 ```yaml
 title: "^WIP:.*"
 ```

-### Regex on branch
+### Branch (PRs only)

 This condition is satisfied when the PR branch matches on the given regex.

 ```yaml
 branch: "^feature/.*"
 ```

-### Regex on base branch
+### Base branch (PRs only)

 This condition is satisfied when the PR base branch matches on the given regex.

 ```yaml
 base-branch: "master"
 ```

-### Regex on PR body
+### Body (PRs and Issues)

 This condition is satisfied when the body (description) matches on the given regex.

 ``` yaml
 body: "^patch.*"
 ```

-### Regex on PR files
+### Files affected (PRs only)

 This condition is satisfied when any of the PR files matches on the given regexs.

 ```yaml
 files:
 - "cmd/.*_tests.go"
 ```

-### Draft status
+### Draft status (PRs only)

 This condition is satisfied when the PR [draft state](https://developer.github.com/v3/pulls/#response-1) matches that of the